 What is Family Law?

-Family Law is a law that entails the body of statutes and case precedents which govern the legal responsibilities between individual domestic connections.
-Family Law in Nepal usually contain the cases between the people who have relations by blood, and marriage, even though these types of cases may affect close relatives who have distance or casual relationships with the family.
+Family Law is a law that entails the body of statutes and case precedents that govern the legal responsibilities between individual domestic connections.
+Family Law in Nepal usually contains cases between people who have relations by blood, and marriage, even though these types of cases may affect close relatives who have distance or casual relationships with the family.
 In family law, there may be varied cases such as emotionally-charged cases and other types of cases.
 In the nature of emotionally charged cases, litigants are strongly advised to retain legal counsel.
-Most of the family law cases are the result of confrontation of marriage or romantic relationship between the couple.
-Especially, Family law in Nepal supports the cases including divorce, separations, child custody, alimony, visitation, and related other cases.
-Family law also handles the varied of cases such as if the married spouses desire a termination of their relationship after a short period of their marriage, special right for the existence of same-sex couple, property division during divorce is a common issue in the family law in Nepal.
+Most of the family law cases are the result of a confrontation of marriage or romantic relationship between the couple.
+Especially, Family law in Nepal supports cases including divorce, separations, child custody, alimony, visitation, and related other cases.
+Family law also handles varied of cases such as if the married spouses desire a termination of their relationship after a short period of their marriage, special right for the existence of same-sex couple, and property division during divorce is a common issue in the family law in Nepal.

-In the cases of contested family, most people hire a skilled attorney to get an advantage that the attorney was requested to find the secret information’s or income of the opponent party, which can be beneficial to the other party.
-In such cases, the opposite party is trying to hide, present arguments regarding child support and visitation or even take the case to trial if settlement talks fail.
-However, in the case of uncontested family law, hiring attorney is regarded as crucial because, without hiring an attorney, a party will be vulnerable and can unknowingly waive significant legal rights.
+In the cases of contested family, most people hire a skilled attorney to get an advantage that the attorney was requested to find the secret information or income of the opponent party, which can be beneficial to the other party.
+In such cases, the opposite party is trying to hide, present arguments regarding child support and visitation, or even take the case to trial if settlement talks fail.
+However, in the case of uncontested family law, hiring an attorney is regarded as crucial because, without hiring an attorney, a party will be vulnerable and can unknowingly waive significant legal rights.

 About the Parental Rights & Obligations

-Family Law in Nepal involves numerous issues that are concerning between the family, among them, the common issue of litigation is to establish paternity which becomes less complicated due to the DNA testing.
-Other many issues contain the termination of parental rights, gay and LGBT relations, adoption, grandparents right, and many more.
+Family Law in Nepal involves numerous issues that are concerning the family, among them, the common issue of litigation is to establish paternity which becomes less complicated due to DNA testing.
+Other many issues contain the termination of parental rights, gay and LGBT relations, adoption, grandparent's right, and many more.
 Family Law in Nepal is growing rapidly, making it more vital than ever to search for advice from a qualified attorney.